Mixolyde/mmolb-playoff-status/README.md

 Eventually will be published at https://mixolyde.net/mmolb-playoff-status/

 ## TODO
-* Find a github action for web code deployment
+* Test the github action for web code deployment
 * Find a github action for testing code
 * Peanut call with /url/ after domain
 * Pull data from new sources